build-on-aws/content/posts/ai-explainability/06-shap-tutorial/index.md

 |SeriesToC|
 |---------|

-in the [theoretical post](/posts/ai-explainability/05-shape) about SHAP, we explored the SHAP paper.
+in the [theoretical post](../ai-explainability/05-shape) about SHAP, we explored the SHAP paper.
 We now take a look at a tutorial of SHAP.
-Here we focus on a practical tutorial in which we use VGG16 to predict objects in an image before attempting to explain it using Kernel SHAP.
-THe full code can be found [here](/posts/ai-explainability/07-shap-example). for the notebook refer to: https://github.com/cyrusmvahid/AIX-BuildOn/blob/main/08-shap-example.ipynb
+Here we focus on a practical tutorial in which we use VGG16 to predict objects in an image before attempting to explain it using Kernel SHAP. for the notebook refer to: https://github.com/cyrusmvahid/AIX-BuildOn/blob/main/08-shap-example.ipynb

 ### Loading an Image